gustavo-armenta/TestPerformance/README.md

 * Psping shows some delays of 3 seconds because host does not ack the tcp packet and the container has to retransmit.
 * Opening a sql connection can take 3 seconds to complete
 * Opening a sql connection can take 20 seconds to fail with System.ComponentModel.Win32Exception (0x80004005): The semaphore timeout period has expired.
 We believe SqlConnection.Open() method should be modified to fail fast in less than a second and allow the retry strategy to be useful.
-* A 5MB object is retrieved in less than 1 second using SqlDataReader.
-The same object can take 60 seconds using LINQ EntityFramework
+* A 1MB object is retrieved in 3 seconds while a 5MB object takes 60 seconds

 ## Open Issues in Windows Server 2019-1809
 * Opening a sql connection can take 3 seconds to complete
-* A 5MB object is retrieved in less than 1 second using SqlDataReader.
-The same object can take 60 seconds using LINQ EntityFramework
+* A 1MB object is retrieved in 3 seconds while a 5MB object takes 60 seconds

 ## About the repro test utilities
 * TestEntityFramework472 creates the database schema, tables, and rows